tomnz/pilight/README.md

 PiLight
 =======

 Flexible LED controller designed to run on a Raspberry Pi, and drive LED strings.
-Has a Django web-based interface for access anywhere.
+Has a Django + React web-based interface for access anywhere and easy configuration.

-Although it is more work to set up (and completely optional), PiLight is able to be run in a server/client configuration - with a powerful server driving the configuration interface, and computing color data to send to the LEDs; and a lightweight client script running on the Raspberry Pi.
-See the Client/Server section below for more details.

 For more information, check out the following sources:

 * [Blog post](http://tom.net.nz/2013/10/pilight/) detailing hardware and installation of PiLight
 * [Demo video](http://www.youtube.com/watch?v=ohJMUAsssQw) showing the PiLight interface and lights running